hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_R.md

 It seems that Petal Length and Sepal Length do have a linear positive correlation with each other!

-## ggplot2: Scatterplot & Trendlines
+## Scatterplot & Trendlines with ggplot2

 If you were Ronald Fisher and wanted to present about the positive correlation of Sepal Length with Petal Length by using the graph presented above, you will probably not succeed in getting your point across.